FIREWORK SAFETY TIPS

 Reputable Source –

 Only buy fireworks from reliable and licensed dealers.
-Licensed and reliable dealers only carry products that meet standards set forth by the U.S. Consumer Product Safety Commission.
+Licensed and reliable dealers only carry products that meet firework safety standards set forth by the U.S. Consumer Product Safety Commission.
 In other words, do not use illegal explosives, alter any firework devices, or attempt to make your own fireworks.